Aggie Honor System

 If a student is alleged to have violated the Honor Code but the class, department, and instructor cannot be identified, charges may be brought by any instructor or student who has knowledge of the violation.
 False and malicious reporting of an incident shall be considered a violation of the Aggie Code of Honor, and shall be adjudicated by the Associate Dean for Academic Affairs.

-B. REPORTING FORMATS There are three reporting formats for Honor Code violations: general reporting, confidential reporting, and anonymous reporting.
+There are three reporting formats for Honor Code violations: general reporting, confidential reporting, and anonymous reporting.
 Each reporting format will initiate some action by the Associate Dean for Academic Affairs and can potentially lead to the initiation of a case.
 Reports may be made via electronic media, written letter, in person and/or telephone conversation.
 The preferred reporting methods are electronic or written.

-1. General Reporting General reporting constitutes a submission of a report in which the reporting party is willing to fully identify him/herself to all involved in the case.
+General reporting constitutes a submission of a report in which the reporting party is willing to fully identify him/herself to all involved in the case.
 This is the preferred reporting format and will ensure that all facts are obtainable.

-2. Confidential Reporting Confidential reporting constitutes a submission of a report in which the reporting party is willing to provide his/her name to the instructor and/or the Associate Dean for Academic Affairs, but wishes to have his/her name remain confidential through the proceedings of the case.
+Confidential reporting constitutes a submission of a report in which the reporting party is willing to provide his/her name to the instructor and/or the Associate Dean for Academic Affairs, but wishes to have his/her name remain confidential through the proceedings of the case.
 Confidential reporting allows the instructor and/or the Associate Dean for Academic Affairs to contact the reporting party to gather further information when necessary.

-3. Anonymous Reporting Anonymous reporting constitutes a submission of a report in which the reporting party desires to remain anonymous.
+Anonymous reporting constitutes a submission of a report in which the reporting party desires to remain anonymous.
 This report will be considered a tip and handled as such.
 The reporting party will not be identifiable and cannot be contacted for further information on the case.
 An anonymous tip is not sufficient ground to initiate a charge; however, the tip can initiate an investigation.

 C. ADJUDICATION OPTIONS